Research

 Discovery of bioactive ligands

-Specific and rather tight binding of small organic molecules (ligands) by enzyme represents the first prerequisite for such ligand to become an enzyme's substrate if it binds in appropriate binding mode and is susceptible to catalyzed reaction, or an inhibitor if the binding of the ligand interferes with the reaction mechanism.
+Specific and rather tight binding of small organic molecules (ligands) by an enzyme represents the first prerequisite for a ligand to become an enzyme's substrate if it binds in an appropriate binding mode and is susceptible to catalysis, or an inhibitor if the ligand's binding interferes with the reaction mechanism.

-Traditionally, identification of novel active ligands has been achieved by performing expensive, time-consuming and often rather ineffective biochemical assays.
-Fortunately, the process could be made more effective by using coupled high-throughput-robotic screenings and computational virtual screenings.
+Traditionally, identification of novel active ligands has been achieved through expensive, time-consuming, and often ineffective biochemical assays.
+Fortunately, the process could be made more effective by combining high-throughput robotic screening and computational virtual screening.

-To identify diverse lead ligands for follow-up experimental verification, QSAR studies or more focused screening, we perform virtual screenings based on either on structure and mechanism of action of specific proteins or already known active ligands.
+To identify diverse lead ligands for follow-up experimental verification, QSAR studies, or more focused screening, we perform virtual screenings based on the structures and mechanisms of action of specific proteins or on known active ligands.

 Relevant literature: